 - Mixed CNS Opportunistic Processes/Sarcoidosis

-- International Experiences (India, Uganda, Thailand, and Columbia)
+- International Experiences (India, Uganda, Thailand, and Colombia)

 Additional specialized courses are available to trainees depending on the research track that they decide to pursue:

 - Laboratory Research Track – Courses are offered in advanced neuroscience research techniques, molecular biology, electrophysiology, neuropharmacology, and stem cell research.

 - International Research Track – Courses are offered in public policy, epidemiology, and international research

 To learn more about the Johns Hopkins University Department of Neurology Neuroinfectious Disease Fellowship, please contact the Program Administrator:

 Heather Thomas, M.B.A

 Adult Neurosurgery: 410-955-6406